 Havana Vignettes is a documentary short film directed by Kannan Arunasalam, and produced with support from Cornell University College of Architecture, Art, and Planning, and the Society for the Humanities through the Andrew W. Mellon Collaborative Studies in Architecture, Urbanism, and the Humanities initiative.
 It explores three housing conditions of post-revolutionary Havana presenting residents’ narratives on the processes of appropriation and translation of architectural and ideological directives in the production of domestic space.
 The film presents the architecture of Alamar using methods of documentary and ethnographic film, to examine ways in which everyday practices are spatialized within this vast domestic infrastructure.

-Tao DuFour is a Visiting Assistant Professor at the Department of Architecture, Cornell University.
+Tao DuFour is an Assistant Professor at the Department of Architecture, Cornell University.
 His work explores the overlaps between architecture, anthropology, and philosophy, drawing on the phenomenology of Edmund Husserl.
 His current research is concerned with the question of architecture’s embeddedness in global environmental histories, and he is working on a research project on urban environmentality in Havana.
 DuFour was the Architecture Fellow at SARUP-UWM, and was awarded the Rome Prize in Architecture at the British School at Rome.
 He holds a PhD and MPhil in the History and Philosophy of Architecture from Cambridge University, England, and a BArch from The Cooper Union.
 DuFour is a registered architect in the UK (RIBA), and has exhibited extensively in the US and Europe.
 His book, Husserl and Spatiality: Toward a Phenomenological Ethnography of Space, is forthcoming (Routledge 2019).

 Tom McEnaney is Assistant Professor of Comparative Literature and Spanish & Portuguese at the University of California, Berkeley.
 He works on the history of media and technology, Argentine, Cuban, and U.S. literature, architectural theory and history, sound studies, linguistic anthropology, computational (digital) humanities and new media studies.
 He has contributed articles to Cultural Critique, La Habana Elegante, Representations, Revista de Estudios Hispánicos, Sounding Out!, Variaciones Borges, and other journals.
 His book,Acoustic Properties: Radio, Narrative, and the New Neighborhood of the Americas(FlashPoints at Northwestern University Press, 2017) investigates the co-evolution of radio, architecture and the novel in Argentina, Cuba, and the United States.
 He was previously an Assistant Professor in the Department of Comparative Literature at Cornell University.
 (Ph.D., University of California, Berkeley).